This isn’t news to Sydneysiders, but did y’all know how good the hikes in Sydney are?

 There are a few side tracks you can take along the way to extend your hike, but there’s a good chance you’ll be easily able to fill your day with plentiful stops at some of the pretty beaches and viewpoints along the way.

-You can complete the walk in either direction, but I always recommend ending in Manly so that you can relax afterwards at the beach or reward yourself with some food and drinks in Manly.
+You can complete this Sydney hike in either direction, but I always recommend ending in Manly so that you can relax afterwards at the beach or reward yourself with some food and drinks in Manly.

 How to get there: Take a bus from Sydney CBD to Spit Junction to reach the start of the walk, then take the ferry from Manly to Circular Quay to get back to Sydney.